akeneo/pim-docs/cookbook/import_export/product-import.rst

 When a product already exists, this service allows to normalize the current product data to the Standard Format array.

-Then it compares the current data against the update data provided by the StandardArrayConverterInterface to provide only new or changed values.
+Then it compares the current data against the update data provided by the StandardArrayConverterInterface to present only new or changed value.

 This comparison mode can be enabled or disabled with the configuration parameter ``enabledComparison`` of the product import.